 For an ad to be persuasive, the target audience must believe that the speaker is someone to whom they are willing to listen.
 Is the advertiser a credible source of the information they are providing?

 This credibility is context-driven.
-For instance, a medical doctor speaking about medical health will be respected when speaking on the subject.
+For instance, a medical doctor speaking about medical health will be respected when talking on the subject.

-However, should the doctor try to use their expertise in a football match, they will most likely fail.
+However, they will most likely fail if the doctor tries to use their expertise in a football match.

 Advertisements may use the reputation of a respected authority figure of the involved field to make the ad more legitimate.

 Reputation may not be all that is involved here.
-How the message is relayed also goes a long way into making an advertisement appear reliable.
+How the message is relayed also goes a long way toward making an advertisement appear reliable.

 A credible source will have to communicate succinctly, accurately, and persuasively.

 This is the root of the word logic.
-The target audience is more likely to respond to an argument that has a logical element to it.
+The target audience is more likely to respond to an argument with a logical element.

 The word of power here is “because.”
-If you provide your readers with a reason, they are more likely to respond the way you want them to.
+If you give your readers a reason, they are more likely to respond how you want them to.

 Pathos, the last of the three techniques, refers to emotions.
 Words can be used to solicit different emotions in those who read them.